alienwithin/Zepto-Ransomware-DocDump/README.md

-# Zepto-Ransomware-DocDump
+# Zepto Ransomware Document Dump
-This is a dump of the sample shared by John Troony
+This is a dump of the sample shared by John Troony i.e. the .docm file sent via email to victims.
+It is a downloader for the actual ransomware

 https://github.com/JohnTroony/Zepto-sample